muratgozel/MIMEText/README.md

 npm i mimetext
 ```

+There is special version for Google Apps Script environment which can be found under dist folder: `./dist/gas.js` or `./dist/gas.cjs`

 ## Use
 Import the appropriate version for your environment.
-Use `mimetext/browser` for browser, `mimetext/gas` for google apps script and `mimetext` for node environments.
+Use `mimetext/browser` for browser and `mimetext` for node environments.
 ```js
 // es
 import {createMimeMessage} from 'mimetext'